hemidactylus/mlops-speedrun-spamclassifier/README.md

 on the provided "architecture version" (now set to `II`), a different logic is in place to get the spam/ham status of a given message.

-First, start a very thin proxy service which simply forwards calls to the feature server, put in place so that no CORS issues get in the way. (_Incidentally, it is always advisable not to directly connect the feature store and a user-facing client._):
+First, start the (very thin) proxy service which simply forwards calls to the feature server, put in place so that no CORS issues get in the way. (_Incidentally, it is always advisable not to directly connect the feature store and a user-facing client._):